silviot/edx-platform-wiki/Bulk-Email.md

 ## Overview

-Course staff can now compose emails and send them to course staff.
+Course staff can now compose emails and send them to course members.
 The key features are:

 * Ability to compose HTML messages in the site.